gwblok/garytown/RunScripts/Start-TaskSequence/readme.md

 ## CODE

 This is the heart of the code that triggers the task sequence, which makes up a small part of the larger script, but I've had requests for just the basics.
+Thanks to Client Center for surfacing code when running commands, making it easy to grab useful code.

 ```PowerShell
 $TSPackageID = 'PS2007C7'  #This is your TS Package ID for the TS you want to Trigger